DheerajShrivastav/decentralized-grant-program-dapp/README.md

 ## 🎯 Objective

 What problem does your project solve, and who does it serve?

-Briefly describe the real-world use case and the value it provides.
+Our app solves the problem of evaluating proposals of Hackathon events using AI and processing the reward in one click using crypto and blockchain

 ---